Vincent Tie

 While silver coins have a higher price premium compared to silver bars, they are popular among silver investors as an option to trade for everyday goods should there be a catastrophic failure in the financial system, rendering currencies worthless.

-The advantage of coins is that they are highly portable and can be easily exchanged for lower-priced goods such as food, water, passage, or other necessities.
+The advantage of silver coins is that they are highly portable and can be easily exchanged for lower-priced goods such as food, water, passage, or other necessities.
 While some people may find such scenarios farfetched, the prospect of currency collapse is very real, given how central banks print money as a solution to every economic problem.

 The term 'coin' also has a specific meaning in the precious metals market - it refers to bullion coins produced by sovereign mints or government mints.
 Such coins are also legal tender, having a face value on them.
 For example, the 1 oz Silver Maple Leaf coin produced by the Royal Canadian Mint has a 5 CAD face value.
 The 1 oz UK Britannia silver coin minted by the Royal Mint has a 2 GBP face value.
 A coin's legal tender status does give certain silver investors assurance that their bullion coins are internationally recognized, making them highly liquid.